 Some of you may have heard on Facebook or seen in the news that Nicaragua is in the middle of some pretty serious Political unrest.
 We want to let everyone know that we are all ok and nothing has escalated to a very dangerous level for most people.
 There are however protests going on in downtown Managua that have turned violent.
 So, we are avoiding those areas.
 The U.S. Embassy is keeping its advisories updated on Facebook.
-If you speak Spanish and want to follow local news here this is a great source using FB live to get the story out.
-(Update: I want to add La Prensa and El Nuevo Diario the major Nicaraguan print newspapers.)
+If you speak Spanish and want to follow local news La Prensa and El Nuevo Diario are the major Nicaraguan print newspapers.

 We are staying close to home and keeping our ear on things.
 Please pray for Nicaragua!
 Here is our understanding of what is happening.

 There has been unrest in recent months due the government’s lack of response to wild fires in remote regions of the country.
 There was clamor about the suppression of information as well.
 Those protestors made their way to Nicaragua to raise awareness at the end of March.
 It did not escalate at the time though.

 This week’s unrest started on Wednesday.
 It actually has been an issue that has been boiling for a couple years now.
 The Nicaragua Social Security Institute (INSS) has been accused in La Prensa (as far back as 2009) of loaning out funds to political allies of the government for a wide variety of projects, buildings, housing developments, business building and then other more nefarious accusations.
 As a result of the abuse of funds INSS is on the brink of financial collapse.
 Over the last two years the government has raised INSS payroll tax from 16% to the current 19%.
 That only affected employers.